spacestation93/heif_howto/README.md

 Supporting more codecs
 ======================

-heif_unpack.py is a mode modular version of heic_unpack.py demonstrating two additional compression formats.
+[heif_unpack.py](heif_unpack.py) is a more modular version of heic_unpack.py demonstrating two additional compression formats.

 AVIF images follow the same basic pattern as HEIC.
 AV1's traditional raw-ish file format is IVF (Indeo video file), and IVF headers can be built with just the image width and height.
 The Alliance for Open Media even publishes AV1 specifications freely!